 - Snails can climb into plants and eat foliage; trap snails and destroy them

-- Panama Wilt can cause lower leaves to yellow; Panama Wilt is a fusarium fungal disease.
+- Panama disease or Panama wilt can cause lower leaves to yellow; Panama wilt is a fusarium fungal disease.
 Treat plants with a fungicide.
 Panama wilt often kills infected plants.

 - Bacterial leaf spot can cause yellow patches on leaves; these spots will darken and can eventually darken and kill the leaf.
 Make sure the soil is well-drained; remove diseased foliage.